Thornhill (band): The Dark Pool and Heroine (2019–2023)

-In November, the band headlined 'Misery: Emo Boat Party', a nautical-inspired gig held on board 'The Lady Cutler', a cruising boat departing Melbourne where the members of the band dressed up in old seamen style outfits.
+In November, the band headlined 'Misery: Emo Boat Party', a nautical-inspired gig held on board The Lady Cutler, a cruising boat departing Melbourne on which the members of the band dressed up in old seamen style outfits.

 The band announced its first international tour, touring Europe in January 2020 with Ded as supports for Wage War.
 The band played shows across the UK, Netherlands, Germany and Belgium.
 Immediately following this tour the band announced plans for a second international tour in 2020.
-Unfortunately, this was cancelled due to border restrictions following the COVID-19 epidemic.
+This was cancelled due to border restrictions following the COVID-19 epidemic.
 The band announced plans in late 2020 for another international Europe and UK tour for late 2021 with August Burns Red, Bury Tomorrow and Miss May I.

 Thornhill played at Download Festival 2020 Melbourne and Sydney in March 2020, their last show before the COVID-19 pandemic.

-On 5 April 2020 a glitch in Triple J Darwin's broadcast system saw Thornhill make headlines when track "Lily and the Moon" was accidentally played on public radio on-loop for nearly four hours from approximately 4:30 am to 8:30 am.
+On 5 April 2020 a glitch in Triple J Darwin's broadcast system saw Thornhill make headlines when track "Lily and the Moon" was accidentally played on public radio on-loop for nearly four hours from approximately 4:30 to 8:30 am.

 Despite not touring during most of 2020, Thornhill released an instrumental edition of The Dark Pool on 1 May 2020, and an isolated vocals edition of The Dark Pool on 29 May 2020.